-Imagine when you put your baby to sleep, your baby doesn’t cry.
-Your baby happily plays in his or her crib, looks at the mobile, or babbles, but isn’t sleeping.
+Imagine putting your baby to sleep in her crib.
+Your baby doesn’t cry.
+She happily plays in her crib, looks at the mobile, or babbles, but isn’t sleeping.
 Or, your toddler happily chats in his bed for an hour every night before going to sleep.
 You’re lucky, right?
 This is the ideal baby sleep situation and you have nothing to worry about, right?
 Wrong.
-This article will explain how TOO much down time in the crib can be bad for your baby’s sleep.
+This article will explain how TOO much downtime in the crib can be bad for your baby’s sleep.

 If your baby is moaning, but not crying, is it OK to leave them in the crib?
 For how long?
 Is it cruel?
 Will it make for a bad start to the day?

 Should immediately tend to your baby when he awakens?

 If your baby wakes too early in the morning (what is “too early” will be different for everyone) and she is not crying, I would absolutely recommend that you NOT go in to engage her.
 This will inadvertently reinforce her continuing to wake up too early.
 If your baby is crying, you will want to limit your engagement as much as possible, feed her, if appropriate, change her diaper, etc. but not make it FUN to be up and try not to get her up UP for the day.
 This may “set” her internal clock to continue to wake early.